clvrmktg/clear-choice/content/services/hurricane-windows-doors/index.md

 draft = false
 title = "Hurricane Windows & Doors"
-subtitle = "Impact‑resistant hurricane windows and doors — strong, stylish, and engineered to withstand The Bahamas’ toughest storms." description = "Protect your home or business with Clear Choice hurricane‑rated windows and doors.
-Built for The Bahamas, our impact‑resistant designs withstand severe storms while enhancing style, comfort, and energy efficiency." hero = "hurricane-impact-sliding-doors-ocean-view-bahamas.jpg"
+subtitle = "Impact‑resistant hurricane windows and doors — strong, stylish, and engineered to withstand The Bahamas’ toughest storms." description = "Protect your home or business with hurricane-rated windows and doors from Clear Choice Glass.
+Impact-resistant, energy-efficient, and built for The Bahamas."

+hero = "hurricane-impact-sliding-doors-ocean-view-bahamas.jpg"

 summary = """Protect your home or business with hurricane‑rated windows and doors built for The Bahamas — strong, stylish, and designed to weather the toughest storms."""